-- Learn how to create a viral post, and try creating one yourself as many of our readers like Maria, Benny, Steve and Jim have done.
+- Learn how to create a viral post, and try creating one yourself as many of our readers do.

 - Cut out the fluff.
 Publish when you have something worthwhile to share, not when your calendar says you’re supposed to publish.

 - Headlines!
 Headlines!
 Headlines!
 They’re ridiculously important.
 Enough said.
 Try these 5 easy tips for writing catchy headlines from Jeff Goins.